Last Updated : Apr 20,2019

 Haldi, Manjal podi

 Turmeric powder is a bright yellow spice powder made from dried turmeric rhizomes.
 While its slightly peppery and warm flavour; vibrant colour; and preservative properties make it a great culinary ingredient, the presence of ‘curcumin’ makes is suitable for cosmetic and medicinal purposes too.
 Records show that turmeric has been used for such purposes as early as 3000 years ago, during the ancient Vedic times.
 Turmeric is also used in Hindi spiritual ceremonies and prayers.
+It is suggested to have between 1 gram to 3 grams daily.
+How to Select

 • Although turmeric powder is readily available at almost all grocery stores and supermarkets, it is advisable to buy only good brands and from only reliable sources as it is prone to contamination and artificial colouring to make it attractive.